What new mothers should be eating after giving birth? A wholesome blend of easy recipes that are delicious and the best postpartum meals for recovery.

 - 1tsp garlic chopped or paste

-- Chicken legs cut in pieces.
+- Chicken legs are cut into pieces.
 (You can use any type of chicken, boneless or bone-in).

 - 2 tsp cumin seeds